draglogger/draglogger.github.io/README.md

-# drag logger
+# From Sensor to Insight
-## Big data and analytics: digital assistants for racers and teams, From Sensor to Insight
+## Big data and analytics: digital assistants for racers and teams,

 ![Track Setup](setup1.jpg)